 Add all ingredients and stir to combine.

 Brush the sauce liberally onto all sides of the chicken.
-A second coat can be applied 10 minutes later if you want them extra sticky.
+Multiple coats can be applied during the remaining time if you want them extra sticky.

 You can expect bacon wrapped chicken drumsticks to take a total of about 2 hours at 250°F. If you have to use a slightly lower temperature, it may take a little longer.